Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Traditional burial total (advertised base plus cemetery): $9,100 to $44,000+ This includes the funeral director's package ($5,005 to $20,000+) plus cemetery costs (plot $2,600 to $20,000+, interment $1,500 to $4,000, additional cemetery fees varying by site).

-What to check before choosing burial
+What families often check before choosing burial

 Frequently asked questions